zhitaop/CCC-Assignment-2-Group-49/README.md

 # CCC-Assignment-2-Group-49

 This is the repository for Assignment 2 of COMP90024 Cluster and Cloud Computing Assignment 2, group 49.
+Members:
+Aijia Yang 957285
+Guojun Han 905114
+Yi Lu 917371
+Yumika Suzuki 1011143
+Zhitao Pan 844505

 To deploy the system, follow the steps:
 * Clone this repository and go to the deployment folder